 Polling and surveying, while affordable means of gathering quantitative data, can not always generate the kind of quality results a research project necessitates.

 Numerical data is a vital component of almost any research project.
 Quantitative data can provide meaningful insight into qualitative concerns.
-Focusing on the facts and figures enables researchers to duplicate tests later on, and create their own data sets.
+Focusing on the facts and figures enables researchers to duplicate tests later on and create their own data sets.
+Tools like brand name survey questions can help businesses collect actionable quantitative data to evaluate the effectiveness of their branding efforts.

 Set up and begin receiving results within minutes.